lowRISC/opentitan/hw/ip/aon_timer/doc/_index.md

 ### AON Wakeup timer

 The always-on wakeup timer operation is straightforward.
-A count starts at 0 and slowly ticks upwards (one tick every N+1 clock cycles, where N is the pre-scaler value).
+A count starts at 0 and slowly ticks upwards (one tick every `N + 1` clock cycles, where `N` is the pre-scaler value).
 When it reaches / exceeds the wake count, a level wakeup signal is sent to the power manager and a level IRQ is sent to the processor.
-This wakeup signal stays high until it is explicitly acknowledged by software (software must write zero to the wkup_cause register to clear it).
+This wakeup signal stays high until it is explicitly acknowledged by software (software must write zero to the {{<regref "WKUP_CAUSE">}} register to clear it).
-The wakeup timer can be used like a real-time clock for long periods in a low-power mode (though it does not give any guarantees of time-accuracy TODO: specify accuracy).
+The wakeup timer can be used like a real-time clock for long periods in a low-power mode (though it does not give any guarantees of time-accuracy). **TODO: specify accuracy**

 ### AON Watchdog timer